It’s easy to confuse both. The truth is, a product perspective is important for PMing; but it’s not enough!

 A Product Manager speaks the language of engineers.
 Dealing with technical teams can be the nightmare of novice PMs who emerge from marketing, sales and other related disciplines.
 These experts often lack sufficient knowledge about the technical limitations or possibilities of taking one path or another.
 However, with time, it is expected that all PMs gain enough confidence and earn the trust of these vital company stakeholders.
-This is why many choose to take data analytics, coding or blockchain courses before they attain senior product positions.
+This is why many choose to pursue professional product certifications which may include data analytics, coding or blockchain courses before they attain senior product positions.

 A Product Manager develops its own vision.
 This is hugely important.
 For many, it also sets the difference between PMs and the other huge PM constituency; Project Managers.
 Product people are not necessarily supposed to enthrall an entire audience with their public appearances.
 But, after a while, their own experiences take the form of a signature: a distinguished approach to problem-solving, design and marketing that pertains to this PM alone.
 This is something “product thinking” does not include per se.